nats-io-custom/nats-jetstream-issue/URL-RESOLVER.md

 ## URL-RESOLVER Operator Mode

+Instructions for creating the configs and creds.

+1. Run Bash in vscode
+2. run the ./generate.sh script
+   This will create all the files and creates a sentinel.creds file with a jwt that has the BearerToken == true in it.
+This is whats needed for the default_sentinel feature.
+3.
+4. Move the temp folder to somewhere you can work with it. `mv /tmp/DA/ Herb_temp`

+In the Herb_temp/jwt folder is a {{pubkey}}.jwt which is your [auth.account.jwt](./configs/dynamic_accounts_url_resolver/auth.account.jwt)

+In the herb_temp/data/stores/O folder are where you will find all the other jwts you will need.

+the sentinel.jwt is used in this [server.conf](./configs/dynamic_accounts_url_resolver/server.url.resolver.conf)

 [nats server issue](https://github.com/nats-io/nats-server/issues/6775)

 The url resolver is using a file based json store to store account.